Processing math: 0%

 B

 column vector or matrix containing the initial values of parameter estimates which have to be used in the maximization procedure.
-If model.B is a matrix, then initial estimates are extracted from the first colum of this matrix.
+If model.B is a matrix, then initial estimates are extracted from the first column of this matrix.
 If this field is empty or if this field is not present, the initial values to be used in the maximization procedure are referred to the OLS parameter estimates of the linear part of the model.
 The parameters associated to time varying amplitude are initially set to 0.

-Remark: the default model is for monthly data with a linear trend (2 parameters) + seasonal component with just one harmonic (2 parameters), no additional explanatory variables and no level shift that is model=struct;
+Remark: the default model is for monthly data with a linear trend (2 parameters) + seasonal component with just one harmonic (2 parameters), no additional explanatory variables and no level shift that is: model=struct;

 model.s=12;